lsst-tstn/tstn-020/index.rst

         await salobj.set_summary_state(ataos, salobj.State.ENABLED)

-    If an override configuration was modified/added, then you must specify it using the ``configurationOverride`` keyword
+    If an override configuration was modified/added, then you must specify it using the ``override`` keyword

     .. code-block:: python

-        await salobj.set_summary_state(ataos, salobj.State.ENABLED, configurationOverride='summit_constant_hex')
+        await salobj.set_summary_state(ataos, salobj.State.ENABLED, override='summit_constant_hex')

 The ``version`` attribute in the ``configurationsAvailable`` event would reflect that change with something like: